conde-nast-international/cnid-tech-tests/README.md

 - The root of the site should display a list of the articles, with their title and picture.
 - Clicking an article should take you to a page that displays the article and update the url.
 - The article page should layout the content with styling for each type of content.
+For example a pull quote may look like this:
+> Your pull quote may look something like this

 ### What we are looking for